-While the SIPP data cited here indicates a prevalence rate of just under 2% among Americans 5 years and older, the true prevalence of learning disabilities in the U.S. may be as high as 10-15%-in both children and adults-based on research by leading experts.
 The data also suggest that the differences in LD incidence among boys and girls are exaggerated.
 Males of all ages and their families report that they have learning disabilities twice as often as females and their families.
-However, based on anecdotal data from clinical settings, it is likely that learning disabilities are present in roughly equal numbers of males and females and that the higher rate among males is due to males and their families being more willing to obtain, and reveal, the presence of learning disabilities.
-The school-age population, as reported by states, shows even more disparity between boys and girls.
+The schoolage population, as reported by states, shows even more disparity between boys and girls.
+However, based on anecdotal data from clinical settings, it is likely that learning disabilities are present in roughly equal numbers of males and females and that the higher rate among males is due to males and their families being more willing to reveal the presence of learning disabilities.